akash-kumar-saw/BlockDrive/README.md

 - **NFT Image Hosting:** Upload images as unique NFTs on the Ethereum blockchain.
 - **Access:** Give access to all images by giving permission to other Ethereum addresses.
 - **Sharing:** Give access to specific images by sharing ownership with other Ethereum addresses.
-- **Web Interface:** A user-friendly web interface powered by JavaScript React for easy interactions.
+- **Web Interface:** A user-friendly web interface powered by JavaScript React + ViteJS for easy interactions.
 - **Secure and Transparent:** Leverage the security and transparency of the Ethereum blockchain for image ownership and access control.

 ## Run Locally